Aryetis/Obenkyobo/Readme.md

 Tested on :
 - Libra h2o
-- Forma (scaling issue, but functional, should be fixed with V0.1.2)
+- Forma (scaling issue, should be fixed now)
-- Mini (scaling issue, but functional, should be fixed with V0.1.2)
+- Mini (scaling issue, should be fixed now)
 - Glo HD (not working due to qpa issue, cf <a href="https://github.com/Rain92/qt5-kobo-platform-plugin/issues/4">this github issue</a>)
 - More incoming, please report if it works for your model too